adbar/trafilatura/docs/usage-python.rst

 The ``fetch_response()`` function can pass a response object straight to the extraction.

-This can be useful to get the final redirection URL with ``response.url`` and then pass is directly as a URL argument to the extraction function:
+This can be useful to get the final redirection URL with ``response.url`` and then pass it directly as a URL argument to the extraction function:

 .. code-block:: python